AdaCore/spark2014/lrm/source/packages.rst

      the ``global_item`` in the Global aspect.

    * No other ``global_items`` shall be included in the Refined_Global aspect specification.

 #. ``Global_items`` in the a Refined_Global aspect specification shall denote
    distinct entities.

 #.
 The mode of each ``global_item`` in a Refined_Global aspect shall match
    that of the corresponding ``global_item`` in the Global aspect unless: the ``mode_selector`` specified in the Global aspect is In_Out;
-   the corresponding ``global_item`` of Global aspect denotes a state abstraction whose refinement is visible; and the ``global_item`` in the Refined_Global aspect is a ``constituent`` of the state abstraction.
+   the corresponding ``global_item`` of Global aspect shall denote a state abstraction whose refinement is visible; and the ``global_item`` in the Refined_Global aspect is a ``constituent`` of the state abstraction.

-   When all of these conditions are satisfied the Refined_Global aspect may denote individual ``constituents`` of the state abstraction as Input, Output, or In_Out (given that the constituent itself may have any of these ``mode_selectors``) so long as one or more of the following conditions are satisfied:
+   When all of these conditions are satisfied the Refined_Global aspect may denote individual ``constituents`` of the state abstraction as Input, Output, or In_Out (given that the constituent itself may have any of these ``mode_selectors``) so long as one or more of the following conditions are
+   satisfied:

    * at least one of the ``constituents`` has a ``mode_selector`` of In_Out; or

    * there is at least one of each of a ``constituent`` with a ``mode_selector`` of Input and of Output; or

    * the Refined_Global aspect does not denote all of the ``constituents`` of the state abstraction and at least one of them has the ``mode_selector`` of Output.

-   [This rule ensures that a state abstraction with the ``mode_selector``
-   In_Out cannot be refined onto a set of ``constituents`` that are Output or Input only.
+   [This rule ensures that a state abstraction with the ``mode_selector`` In_Out cannot be refined onto a set of ``constituents`` that are Output or Input only.
 The last condition satisfies this requirement because not all of the ``constituents`` are updated, some are preserved, that is the state abstraction has a self-dependency.]

 #.
 If the Global aspect specification references a state abstraction. with a
    ``mode_selector`` of Output whose refinement is visible, then every ``constituent`` of that state abstraction shall be referenced in the Refined_Global aspect specification.

 #.
 The legality rules for :ref:`global-aspects` and External states described in
    :ref:`refined_external_states` also apply.

 .. centered:: **Verification Rules**

 #.
 If a subprogram has a Refined Global Aspect it is used in the analysis of the
    subprogram body rather than its Global Aspect.

 #.
 The verification rules given for :ref:`global-aspects` also apply.

 .. centered:: **Dynamic Semantics**